markthedev12/markthedev12/README.md

 # Hi, I'm Mark Schwinn 👋

-**Cloud Security Engineer in progress** — IT professional with hands-on healthcare IAM experience building toward a cloud security career.
+IAM & Cybersecurity professional with hands-on healthcare IAM experience building toward a cloud security career.

 I work in enterprise IT at Thomas Jefferson University Hospital in Philadelphia, where I manage IAM tools including Active Directory, Microsoft Entra ID, SailPoint, Cisco ISE, MFA, and RBAC in a HIPAA-regulated environment.
 I'm channeling that real-world compliance experience into cloud security projects and certifications.